KarinaZubko/Portfolio/README.md

 ### My Professional Experience
 <p align="left">
 <a href="https://www.linkedin.com/in/karina-zubko/">LinkedIn</a>
-  <p>I am a certified Business Intelligence Developer with experience in analyzing Product and Finance data.
-Focused on leveraging data-driven insights to drive strategic decision-making and optimize business performance, I excel at transforming numbers into actionable insights.
-Proficient in documentation and fostering cross-team communication, I facilitate efficient collaboration and alignment on project objectives.
-Committed to driving innovation, I deliver actionable insights that empower stakeholders to make informed decisions and achieve measurable business outcomes..</p>
+  <p> Certified Business Intelligence and Product Analyst with 4 years of experience turning data into actionable insights.
+Skilled in analyzing Product and Finance data to optimize performance and drive strategic decisions.
+I excel in bridging teams through clear communication and delivering data-driven solutions that achieve measurable results.
+Work in real estate, finance, e-commerce, and user behavior data domains.</p>

 # My Past Projects